MHickey2/Wannabe-Healthy/README.md

 ### 3. Imagery    <a name="imagery"></a>

-The Logo was created with [LogoMaker](https://www.logomaker.com/), as the theme was health related, I used predominantly green in the logo iteself and the logo had a strong influence on the overall website colour theme going forward.
+The Logo was created with [LogoMaker](https://www.logomaker.com/), as the theme was health related, I used predominantly green in the logo iteself and the logo had a strong influence on the overall website colour scheme going forward.

-The imagery of the site focuses on a healthy theme, the images were souced from the Pexels site and supplement the blogs, the recipe images were sourced from LIDL as pexels had not got the images related to the individual recipes.
-The images are all self sourced, but the User can update images to supplement their own blogs/recipes for the site.
+The imagery of the site focuses on a health theme, the images were souced from the Pexels site and supplement the blogs, the recipe images were sourced from LIDL, as pexels had not got the images related to the individual recipes.
+The images are all self sourced, but the User can update images to supplement their own blogs/recipes.
 The images for the site are hosted in [Cloudinary](https://cloudinary.com/).

-There are also images sporadically throughout the site, The home page has an image of a healthy woman, conveying a person with a healthy lifestyle.
+There are also images sporadically placed throughout the site, The home page has an image of a healthy woman, conveying a person with a great lifestyle.
 The about page again, shows a happy woman living her best life and the information panels show images focused on the main themes within the site.

-There are also various icons used within the site, the icons were sourced at [Iconify.Design](https://iconify.design/), and they were used as a graphical representation of pertinent information on the site, they were used in conjunction with Forms or headings and were a subtle way to incorporate imagery on a limited scale, examples can be found in the image below.
+There are also various icons used within the site, the icons were sourced at [Iconify.Design](https://iconify.design/), and they were used as a graphical representation for pertinent information on the site, they were used in conjunction with Forms or headings and were a subtle way to incorporate imagery on a limited scale, examples can be found in the image below.

 I also created the favicon for the site with [Favicon.io](https://favicon.io)